cjauton/ANNRI-a1-analysis/readme.md

 ## HistogramFiller: Energy Calibration and Histogram Filling (`histogram_filler.py`)

 This class handles the conversion of the raw ANNRI data stored in a ROOT TTree/RNTuple into histograms that can be used for analysis.
 This stage focuses on calibration and data selection.
-It processes the ROOT TTRee/RNTuple data, applies calibrations, and performs necessary cuts using CERN ROOT's RNDataFrame library.
+It processes the ROOT TTRee/RNTuple data, applies calibrations, and performs necessary cuts using CERN ROOT's RDataFrame library.
 Histograms are defined in a toml file using the following format:

 ```toml
 ###############################################################################